-Furthermore, under the current procedure, when a student takes an out-of-district course, the letter grade the student receives counts towards his or her GPA.
+As described above, under the current procedure, when a student takes an out-of-district course, the letter grade the student receives counts towards his or her GPA.
 The student can "shop around" for a course that is known to be easy, instead of taking the course through SPS.
-This is inequitable, because students who are at high schools where principals do not approve out-of-district credits, and students who cannot afford to pay for out-of-district courses, do not have this option for boosting their GPAs.
-In the revised procedure, out-of-district courses will not be used for GPA calculations, and this is more equitable.
+This is inequitable, because students who cannot afford to pay for out-of-district courses do not have this option for boosting their GPAs.
+In the revised procedure, out-of-district courses would not be used for GPA calculations, and this would level the playing field.
+Also, under the current procedure, principals have wide discretion about which out-of-district courses to approve, if any.
+As a result, students at some schools can access many out-of-district courses, while students at other schools must take all courses at their home school.
+This is inequitable.
+The High School Policy Work Group created the decision tree to guide principals on when to approve requests for out-of-district courses, and to standardize the decision making process across the district.